- Home

 Autobond thermocouples

-Our Autobond thermocouples are designed for all extreme humidity applications.
-Especially in steam applications (sterilization) under pressure, condensation moisture penetration through the insulation can become a problem.
-The specially manufactured ultra-premium grade Autobond thermocouples reduce condensate penetration by up to 90% compared to conventional standard insulation.
+Our Autobond thermocouples have been developed for all applications involving extreme humidity.
+Especially in steam applications (sterilization) under pressure, condensation moisture penetrating through the insulation can become a problem.
+The specially manufactured ultra-premium grade Autobond thermocouples reduce the ingress of condensation by up to 90% compared to conventional standard insulation.

-Autobond thermocouples have the same accuracy and uniformity specifications as standard ultra-premium wire and is available as standard 22 AWG 7-strand wire.
-Autobond wire can be used for any application and has an approximate temperature range of -200 °C to +200 °C.
+The Autobond thermocouples have the same accuracy and uniformity specifications as the standard ultra-premium wire and are available as standard 22 AWG 7 strand wire.
+The Autobond wire can be used for any application and has an approximate temperature range of -200°C to +200°C.

-Maximum tightness can be achieved via a silicone double seal combined with a contact pressure screw.
-The feed-through can be installed in vessels up to a maximum pressure of 5 bar and a maximum temperature of 150 °C. Connection to the pressure vessel is via standard 1 ½ “ tri-clamp fitting.
+Maximum tightness can be achieved using a silicone double seal combined with a pressure screw.
+The feedthrough can be used up to a maximum pressure of 5 bar and a maximum temperature of 150 °C. The connection to the pressure vessel is made via a standardized 1 ½ " Tri-Clamp clamp connection.

-The stainless steel feed-through is simple, tidy and compact, making it ideal for thermocouple applications in high pressure or vacuum environments such as steam autoclaves, process lines and many more.
-Up to 18 individual thermocouples can be used with this design, mounted on an elegant, securely locked bayonet fitting.
-The maximum pressure is achieved via a silicone twin gasket, combined with a clamping screw.
+The stainless steel feedthrough is simple, neat and compact and is ideal for thermocouple applications in high pressure or vacuum environments such as steam autoclaves, process lines etc. Up to 18 individual thermocouples can be used in the design, mounted on an elegant, securely locked bayonet fitting.
+Maximum pressure is achieved by a double silicone seal in combination with a pressure screw.